Ronnie Baker (sprinter): Track career

 Baker ran for the Texas Christian University (TCU) track team, switching from the 400 meters to the shorter sprint events.
 During his time there, he was twice NCAA (United States collegiate) champion in the 60 m event in 2015 and 2016.

 In 2017, Baker became national indoor champion over 60 m.
 A month later at the World Relays he earned his first gold medal at a global championship in the 4 × 100 m relay.

 In 2018, Baker won third in the World Indoor Championships.

 He set his 100 m then-personal best (9.87, wind −0.1 m/s) on August 22, 2018, at the Kamila Skolimowska Memorial in Chorzów.

 In his first 100 m race of 2021 at the Texas Relays on March 27, Baker won in a world leading 9.94 s and also broke the 1992 meet record of 9.97 s set by Olapade Adeniken.

-He qualified for the Tokyo Olympics by running, at the time, a personal best of 9.85 in the 100m, while finishing 2nd at the 2020 US Olympic Trials.
+He qualified for the Tokyo Olympics by running, at the time, a personal best of 9.85 in the 100 m, while finishing 2nd at the 2020 US Olympic Trials.

-Baker's Tokyo Olympic semifinal personal best time of 9.83 at the time made him the 6th fastest man and tied him for the 9th fastest time in Olympic 100m history; it also qualifies him as the third-fastest American in Olympic 100m history.
+Baker's Tokyo Olympic semifinal personal best time of 9.83 at the time made him the 6th fastest American man and tied him at the time for the 9th fastest time in Olympic 100 m history; it also qualifies him as the fifth-fastest American in Olympic 100 m history.

+In 2025, Baker won the USA Indoor 60 meters title, becoming the only athlete in history to capture the championship eight years apart, having previously won in 2017.
+During the outdoor season, he became the first athlete to run a sub-10-second 100 meters on Slovak soil, marking a historic performance for the country.
+Later that year, Baker represented the United States at the World Championships in Tokyo, where he earned a gold medal as a member of the U.S. 4 × 100 meters relay team.